ncatlab/nlab-content/pages/9/6/5/5/15569/content.md

-> under construction -- this page originates in notes prepared for a talk at _[CUNY workshop on differential cohomologies](http://qcpages.qc.cuny.edu/~swilson/cunyworkshop14.html)_, New York, 2014
+> This page originates in notes prepared for a talk "Fractures, Ideles and the Differential Hexagon" at _[CUNY workshop on differential cohomologies](http://qcpages.qc.cuny.edu/~swilson/cunyworkshop14.html)_, New York, 2014.

 #Contents#
 * table of contents